 Note: Biological parents cannot be designated as unauthorized persons without clearly stated legal documentation on file.
 These individuals can be deemed as 'unauthorized' by kcs Association staff if they are incapable (intoxicated, medicated, etc.) of caring for your child.
-There will be zero tolerance for unsafe situations, including situations where the person picking up the child is intoxicated or medicated.
-Team members shall offer these individuals a safer alternative than driving.
-Team members will refuse to release children into these unsafe situations.

 SUBSIDY